-For larger organisations a more subtle approach could be to mention multimillion dollar implementations and large organisations if that’s our target.
+For larger organisations a more subtle approach could be to mention multimillion dollar implementations and large organisations if that’s your target.

 How We Work

-Never be afraid to lay out your terms of engagement – plain for all to see.
-Talk of your Agile methods or well defined proceedures but make sure they have the least chance to be surprised later on.
+Never be afraid to lay out your terms of engagement.
+Plain, simple, easy to find, for all to see.
+Talk of your Agile methods or well defined procedures but make sure they have the least chance to be surprised later on.

 Don’t hide your faults or spend overt amounts if time on your strengths.
 If your strengths are like carbs (a moment on the lips, a lifetime on the hips) then talk about how you’re changing and growing through your faults.

 Write a Who we are not for blog post

 For the brave, spell it out for everyone.